 Changes in electricity use at a nearby factory or the powering on and off of high energy-guzzling appliances in your home can cause minor, instantaneous power surges.
 You might not even notice them.
 A light could flicker slightly, but these power surges usually aren’t even enough to trip a circuit breaker.
 However, even these small surges take their toll on appliances eventually, sometimes causing them to fail prematurely.

 How to Protect Your Home Against Power Surges

 Many homeowners believe achieving full protection from power surges involves nothing more than plugging the computer into a power strip.
 However, as seen in the example above, many more appliances than just your computer can be affected by a powerful surge.
 Plus, some power strips are just that – extension cords with additional outlets and no actual surge protection.

 The first step to protect your home against power surges is to make sure your plug-in devices provide adequate protection.
 Under normal circumstances, computer surge protectors allow power to flow through them like normal.
 But if they detect high voltage, they react nearly instantaneously, directing excess voltage into the ground wire.
 Assuming the surge protector’s fuse isn’t damaged by excessively high voltage, the normal flow of electricity is restored.

-If you’re interested in having whole-house surge protection installed in your home, please contact Mr. Electric®.
-If your heating and air conditioning equipment recently suffered damage from a power surge, contact Aire Serv® to schedule a timely repair.
+If you’re interested in having whole-house surge protection installed in your home, please contact Mr. Electric®Link opens in a new tab.
+If your heating and air conditioning equipment recently suffered damage from a power surge, contact Aire Serv®Link opens in a new tab to schedule a timely repair.

 For Further Reading: